Unicorn Falls Mount Jerusalem National Park NSW

 Unicorn Falls Mount Jerusalem National Park NSW Australia

-Unicorn Falls is a well-kept secret, hidden within the Mount Jerusalem National Park in Northern NSW.
-The falls were a little tricky to find and some of the roads were not well suited to my new 2WD Skoda sedan!
+Unicorn Falls is a well-kept secret, hidden deep within the beauty of Mount Jerusalem National Park in Northern NSW.
+The falls were a little tricky to find and some of the roads were not well suited to my 2WD Skoda sedan!
 It was slow going on the unsealed roads but slow and steading wins the race!

 1. Views from Mount Jerusalem National Park